 - Removal of sensitive scar tissue bridge can be highly effective when there is pain following episiotomy.

 - Ventrosuspension to 'correct' a retroverted uterus in an anteverted position is occasionally proposed but it is not known if it is effective as there are no randomised controlled trials of this procedure.

 Many women do not consult a doctor.
 The sex life of the couple suffers, as does their relationship.

 The doctor must take a positive and sympathetic approach to get the best results, as there is often a combination of physical and psychological problems.
-Great care with internal examination is essential.
+Immense care when carrying out an internal examination is essential.